Reviewable/hubkit/README.md

 in NodeJS.
 * `host`: The URL to prepend to all request paths; defaults to `https://api.github.com`.
 * `graphHost`: The URL to use for all GraphQL requests; defaults to using the value of `host` which works fine for `github.com`, but you'll need to set a separate value when working with GitHub Enterprise.
 * `timeout`: The timeout in milliseconds to apply to the request; none by default.
-If the timeout is reached, the request will abort with an error that will have a `timeout` attribute set to the value you provided.
+If the timeout is reached, the request will abort with an `AbortError`.
-* `agent`: On NodeJS only, the agent to use for the HTTP connection, e.g. to do connection pooling.
-You may want to consider using [agentkeepalive](https://www.npmjs.com/package/agentkeepalive) if you're making a lot of requests.
 * `cache`: An instance of [LRUCache](https://github.com/isaacs/node-lru-cache).
 The objects inserted into the cache will be of the form `{value: {...}, eTag: 'abc123', status: 200, headers: {...}, size: 1763, expiry: 1770853094}`.